Forest-Economics-Goettingen/optimLanduse/README.md

                      # 3 is the default
 ```

-In consistence with Gosling et al., we chose the expectations of the
+In line with Gosling et al., we chose the expected value of the
 indicator as optimistic outcomes *(optimisticRule = “expectation”)* and
-the same uncertainty for the calculation of the averaged distances and
+the same uncertainty level for the calculation of the averaged distances
-the uncertainty space (*fixDistance = NA*, see equations 4 and 9 in
+and the uncertainty space (*fixDistance = NA*, see equations 4 and 9 in
 Husmann et al. (n.d.) for more details).

 ### Solving the Initialized *optimLanduse* Object